 To create a challenge set while using the Password Policy Wizard:

-1 Launch the Wizard by clicking Passwords > Password Polices > New.

-- 2 In Step 4, click Yes to enable Forgotten Password. - 3 In Step 5, select Require a Challenge Set and then click New challenge set.
+- 1 In iManager, launch the Wizard by clicking Passwords > Password Polices > New. - 2 In Step 4, click Yes to enable Forgotten Password. - 3 In Step 5, select Require a Challenge Set and then click New challenge set.